Using mantras and goals to keep you on track with what really matters.

 - Put family first

-These are the guide rails of my life.
-For the most part, these are the things I have attempted to live by as an adult.
+These are the guide rails of my life, and for the most part this I have attempted to live my adult life according to my Life Mantras.

-Life Mantras help you to live the way you want to live.
-But goals, are aspirational, should be hard to reach, and should be added to over time.
+Life Mantras help you to remember to live the way you want to live.

 So here are my personal goals from 2011:

 - Travel at least once a year to someplace new